 To the Point

-An art gallery email nurture sequence is a long-term strategy for your gallery to cultivate relationships for future sales with your mailing list subscribers.
-The intension is not to sell immediately.
-Remember the first date analogy and be creative with the kind information you share in your sequence.
+An art gallery email nurture sequence is a long-term strategy to cultivate relationships for future sales with your mailing list subscribers.
+The intention is not to sell immediately.
+Remember the first date analogy and be creative with the kind of information you share in your sequence.

 Do you have questions about implementing this strategy for your art gallery?
 Ask me in the comments below, or shoot me an email.
 I can help you.